misaelnieto/misaelnieto.github.io/_posts/2018-10-02-exercising_the_transfer_matrix_method.md

 ## Propagation matrix

 Now it's time to find the propagation matrix.
-For that we need to calculate propagation coefficient (phase differential?) for the silicon layer at 600 nm and incidence angle of 0 degrees, which is the simplest form.
+For that we need to calculate propagation coefficient (phase differential?) for the silicon layer 3 at //( \lambda = 600 nm //)

 $$
  \beta_3 = \frac {2 \pi d_z}{\lambda} n_3 cos \phi_3
 $$

+Where:
+- //( n_3 //) is the propagation constant of layer 3.
+- //( \phi_3 //) is the angle of incidence of the light
+- //( //)

 ## References